-The Healthy Athlete Clinical Director Role in Health Promotion
+The Healthy Athlete Clinical Director Role: Health Promotion

-Special Olympics is a global movement of people creating a new world of inclusion and community where every single person is accepted and welcomed, regardless of ability or disability.
-We are helping to make the world a better, healthier and more joyful place - one athlete, one volunteer, one family member at a time.
+Special Olympics is a global movement of people creating a new world of inclusion and community, where every single person is accepted and welcomed, regardless of ability or disability.
+We are helping to make the world a better, healthier, and more joyful place -- one athlete, one volunteer, one family member at a time.

-Special Olympics is working to change and improve how health systems interact with people with intellectual disabilities.
-Through free health screenings, training for healthcare professionals, and evaluation of the health status of people with intellectual disability, Healthy Athletes has become a powerful global public health organization.
+The Healthy Athletes program provides health services and education to Special Olympics athletes and changes the way health systems interact with people with intellectual disabilities.
+Through free health screenings, training for healthcare professionals, and evaluation of the health status of people with intellectual disabilities, Healthy Athletes has become a powerful public health organization worldwide.